MouseLand/rastermap/README.md

 # rastermap

 This algorithm computes a 1D or 2D embedding of neural activity.
 It assumes that the spike matrix `S` is neurons by timepoints.
 We have a python 3 and a matlab implementation, and have a GUI for running it in the python implementation.
-See the [demos](rastermap/demos/) for jupyter notebooks using it, and some example data.
+See the [demos](demos/) for jupyter notebooks using it, and some example data.
+We also have a guided [tutorial](tutorial/) integrating suite2p, rastermap, and facemap in an attempt to understand visual cortical responses.

 ![guigif](figs/rguifast.gif)